Render static content using persistent queries

 }

-In order for two queries to be considered as the same persistent query, both queries must be flagged as persistent (i.e., have their staticQuery
+Two queries are considered to be the same persistent query if both are flagged as persistent (that is, they both have their staticQuery

 parameter set to true